• Skip to primary navigation

 • kitchen gloves

-• 1 gallon or 2 half-gallon airtight container or jar
+• 1 gallon or little smaller airtight container or jar

 Instructions

 • Clean the radishes by scrubbing with a brush and/or scratching off the stubborn impurities with a small knife.
 Peel the skin only if necessary.
-You don’t need to peel if the skin is smooth and clean.
-Cut into 1-inch thick discs, and then cut each disc into 1-inch cubes, placing in a large bowl.
+Cut into 3/4 to 1-inch thick discs, and then cut each disc into 3/4 to 1-inch cubes, placing in a large bowl.
 (The cubes will look big but will shrink during the salting and fermentation processes.)

 • Sprinkle the salt over the radishes and toss well to coat evenly.
-Let sit for about 40 minutes (up to an hour), rotating them the half way through, until the radish cubes have softened and released some liquid.
+Let sit for about an hour, until the radishes have slightly softened and released some liquid.
+Flip them over once or twice during salting.

 • Drain the radishes in a colander and discard the liquid.
 Do NOT rinse.
-Rinsing will wash the flavor away.
-(The radishes still contain sufficient water content that will be released during the fermentation process.
-With this method, the resulting kkakdugi will have a nice thick juice.)
+(The radishes still contain sufficient water content that will be released during the fermentation process.)

 Notes